-FFY 2016 Part B State Performance Plan (SPP)/Annual Performance Report (APR) State is taking to address this issue.
-The State must also include its analysis of the extent to which the demographics of the parents responding are representative of the demographics of children receiving special education
+In the FFY 2018 SPP/APR, the State must report whether its FFY 2018 data are from a response group that is representative of the demographics of children receiving special education services, and, if not, the actions the State is taking to address this issue.
+The State must also include its analysis of the extent to which the demographics of the parents responding are representative of the demographics of children receiving special education services.

-FFY 2016 Part B State Performance Plan (SPP)/Annual Performance Report (APR) Indicator 9: Disproportionate Representation
+FFY 2017 Part B State Performance Plan (SPP)/Annual Performance Report (APR) Indicator 9: Disproportionate Representation